MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 <a id="python-in-line-installation"></a>
 ### Python inline installation

 The Python interpreter restarts to apply the change of libraries.
 Any variables defined before you run the command cell are lost.
-We strongly recommend you to put all the commands for adding, deleting, or updating Python packages at the beginning of your notebook.
+We strongly recommend that you put all the commands for adding, deleting, or updating Python packages at the beginning of your notebook.

 We recommend `%pip` instead of `!pip`. `!pip` is an IPython built-in shell command, which has the following limitations:

 - `!pip` only installs a package on the driver node, not executor nodes.
 - Packages that install through `!pip` don't affect conflicts with built-in packages or whether packages are already imported in a notebook.

 However, `%pip` handles these scenarios.
-Libraries installed through `%pip` are available on both driver and executor nodes and are still effective even it's already imported.
+Libraries installed through `%pip` are available on both driver and executor nodes and are still effective even the library is already imported.

 > [!TIP]
 >